swapnil-dhawad/Harness-POC/README.md

 5. Few important terms in Harness while buidling the pipeline.

     a.
-Project   -  It's is a plyground where all the pipline related worked grouped together.
+Project   -  It's is a plyground where all the pipline related work group together.

     b.
 Pipelines -  All the pipelines creared in the particular project visible inside this tab.